rusticstuff/simdutf8/README.md

 are created with [critcmp](https://github.com/BurntSushi/critcmp).
 Source code and data are in the [bench directory](https://github.com/rusticstuff/simdutf8/tree/main/bench).

-The name schema is id-charset/size. _0-empty_ is the empty byte slice, _x-error/66536_ is a 64KiB slice where the very first character is invalid UTF-8.
+The naming schema is id-charset/size. _0-empty_ is the empty byte slice, _x-error/66536_ is a 64KiB slice where the very first character is invalid UTF-8.
 All benchmarks were run on a laptop with an Intel Core i7-10750H CPU (Comet Lake) on Windows with Rust 1.51.0 if not otherwise stated.
 Library versions are simdutf8 v0.1.1 and simdjson v0.9.2.
 When comparing with simdjson simdutf8 is compiled with `#inline(never)`.